amarildolacerda/KernowSoftwareFMX/README.md

 # KernowSoftwareFMX
-Kernow Software FMX Components for XE7 & XE8.
+Kernow Software FMX Components for XE7, XE8 & XE10 Seattle.

 (May work with earlier versions but untested)